 Take a walk, take a hike, tour a garden.
-Like my mother said, the fresh air will do you good, and you just may get inspired.
+Like my mother said, the fresh air will do you good, and you can’t help but be inspired.
 Even in winter, gardens can be beautiful.
 This is the time of year to see the bones of the garden, like pathways and raised beds.
-If the weather keeps you inside, tour notable gardens online via YouTube, or fill your Instagram feed with flowers when you follow botanical gardens.
+Even when the weather keeps you inside, tour notable gardens online via YouTube, or fill your Instagram feed with flowers when you follow botanical gardens.

 2. Bring a new plant home

-You succeeded with pothos and sansevieria, so now it’s time to add another plant to your collection.
-Try deceptively easy aglaonema from Costa Farms.
+Pothos and sansevieria are a success in your home, so now it’s time to expand your collection.
+Try deceptively easy aglaonema (also called Chinese evergreen, it’s the green plant with red edges pictured above) from Costa Farms.
 The pinks, reds and silvery greens of the foliage will punch up your decor.
 Look in your local Garden Center for fresh houseplants, or order online.
 Within a few days, you’ll have a brand new plant fresh from the grower in your home.

 3. Make a new path

 When you’re outside looking at gardens, take pictures of garden paths.
 Walkways guide your eye as well as your feet.
 Installing a few stepping stones through your garden will change the way you experience your garden.
 Get inspiration for garden paths.

 Sometimes, the garden rut means having no garden at all.
 If you’re new to gardening, finding a comfortable place to begin can be overwhelming.
 Should you grow flowers or vegetables or houseplants?
 Or everything all at once?